ral-facilities/object-storage-api/README.md

 ### Prerequisites

 - Docker and Docker Compose installed (if you want to run the microservice inside Docker)
-- Python 3.12 and MongoDB 7.0 installed on your machine (if you are not using Docker)
+- Python 3.12, MongoDB 7.0 and MinIO installed on your machine (if you are not using Docker)
 - Public key (must be OpenSSH encoded) to decode JWT access tokens (if JWT authentication/authorization is enabled)
 - [MongoDB Compass](https://www.mongodb.com/products/compass) installed (if you want to interact with the database using a GUI)